exonum/exonum-doc/src/get-started/java-binding.md

 convert it into an executable transaction, and [execute](#transaction-execution) it.
-1. When all transaction in the block are executed, all changes are atomically applied to the database state and a new block is commited.
+1. When all transaction in the block are executed, all changes are atomically applied to the database state and a new block is committed.

 The transaction messages are preserved in the database regardless of the execution result, and can be later accessed via `Blockchain` class.